GetMbr/Plutonium/README.md

 # Plutonium
+Disclaimer: Please do not use this malware on real machine!
+It super dangerous.
-Disclaimer: This malware can destroy your computer and makes it unusable.
-This malware is for educational purposes only
+This malware is for educational purposes only.